Understanding a Warrant in Debt: Virginia’s Lawsuits for Debts

+A warrant in debt is filed by an individual or company as a way to use the court system to collect a debt or money owed.
+The party filing the lawsuit is called the Plaintiff and the party being sued is called the Defendant.
 The purpose is of the Warrant in Debt is to get a judgment.
 A judgment, on its most basic level, is a court order that says you owe them money.
 It is a legal document that gives them power.
 The reason people want to get a judgment is they can try more aggressive ways to collect, including garnishing wages or bank accounts.
 Before getting a judgement, most creditors can only call, send letters, report negative information to credit bureaus (certain creditors, such as IRS, state, federal student loans, etc. do not need a judgment to use other means to collect).

 The Process of a Warrant in Debt

+In Virginia, the plaintiff fills out a template form for the Warrant in debt.
+This document contains all the basics of why the Plaintiff alleges that the Defendant owes money.
+That document is then taken to the General District Court in the county that the case will be heard.
 After a creditor files a Warrant in Debt in the court, you must be given notice.
 Most often defendants are served with the notice in two ways: personal service or posted service.
 With personal service, a sheriff or a process server, brings the notice directly to you or an adult resident at your home.
 The other way (and much more common way) you can be served is via posted service, when the notice is posted/taped to the front of your door.
 The creditor will also provide a mailed notice.

-The Warrant in Debt lays out the most basic information about the claim: the parties involved, addresses, lawyers, the amount of the debt, the reason for the claim, etc..
-Additionally, the document will have a “Return Date” on the upper right corner of the document.
-This is the date and time that the court is setting a hearing about the debt.
+On most there is a box checked by the Plaintiff on the Warrant in Debt that states you only must show up if you dispute the debt.
+This means there is no legal requirement to appear.
+As a result, you do not have to show up at the hearing, but the court can consider a nonappearance as an admission that information on the lawsuit is correct and that the debt is valid.
 If you do not show up at the Return Date, the court will enter a Default Judgment against you.
 A Default Judgment means no one appeared to defend against the lawsuit, and the court entered a judgment.
 You have every right to attend, but it is important to understand what factors the court will consider.
 Often, clients who get a Warrant in Debt want to go to court and explain to the judge that they just cannot afford to pay.
 The judge may sympathize with the situation, he or she is not there to determine whether you can pay, but to determine whether the debt is valid or not.
 The judge at the court date will ask if the debtor or defendants owes the money or disputes the debt.
 If you owe the money, then the court would enter a judgment.

 Disputing the Debt

 After the creditor presents its evidence, the court will allow the defendant to present any evidence to show why the debt is not valid or owed.
 Common defenses are things such as, statute of limitation, previous payments not accounted for, amounts are incorrect, mistaken identity, etc.

 What Happens After a Judgment?